 |Title:||Assistant Athletic Director/Marketing, Community Relations, Spirit Coordinator|

-Jimbo Davis is entering his third year as Assistant Athletic Director for Marketing, Community Relations and Spirit Coordinator and his 17th year overall at Columbus State University in 2012-13.
+Jimbo Davis is entering his fourth year as Assistant Athletic Director for Marketing, Community Relations and Spirit Coordinator and his 18th year overall at Columbus State University in 2013-14.
 He is responsible for the marketing efforts of the athletic department as well as being in charge of the Cougar Club, the department’s booster club.
 Davis will continue to serve as the cheerleading and dance coach this year.

 During his first 16 seasons in charge of the cheerleading team, Davis has brought national attention to the team and consistently shows off one of the premier squads in Division II.
 He led them to their seventh consecutive Peach Belt Conference title in 2011 and their 11th in 12 years.
 The team also had success on the international level as six members of the Columbus State program brought home a gold medal in the World’s Second Annual Cheerleading Championships hosted by The International Cheer Union.